 Liu, Dilin.
 (2012).
 Review of “Gilquin, Gaëtanalle, Sylvie De Cock, & Sylviane Granger (Eds.).LINDSEI: Louvain International Database of Spoken English Interlangauge.”
 Modern Language Journals, 96, 643-644.

 Liu, Dilin.
 (2012).
-"Using corpus and Cognitive linguistic analyisis in teaching lexis and grammar."
-AL Forum (Newsletter of the Applied Linguistics Interest Section of International TESOL Assocation, 32.1.
+Using corpus and Cognitive linguistic analysis in teaching lexis and grammar.
+AL Forum (Newsletter of the Applied Linguistics Interest Section of International TESOL Association, 32.1.

 Liu, Dilin.
 (2011).
-“Applying contemporary linguistic theories in language teaching.”
+Applying contemporary linguistic theories in language teaching.
 In Y. Leung (Ed.), Selected papers from 2011 PAC/the 20th international symposium on English Teaching (pp. 71-82).
-Taiwan, Taipei: Crane Publishers.
+Taiwan, Taipei: ETA of Taiwan and Crane Publishing.

 Liu, Dilin.
 (2010).
-“New theories and effective practices in grammar teaching search.”
+New theories and effective practices in grammar teaching search.
 Proceedings of the 20th International Conference of International Association of Korean Language Education (pp. 29-41).
 Seoul, South Korea.

 Liu, Dilin.
 (2010).
-“Using corpora in treating lexicogrammatical errors in ESL writing.”
+Using corpora in treating lexicogrammatical errors in ESL writing.
 Proceedings ofthe 2010 International Conference on ELT technology (pp. 1-15).
 Pingtung, Taiwan.

 Liu, Dilin.
 (2010).
-“Using Corpora for language learning, teaching, and research.”
+Using Corpora for language learning, teaching, and research.
 In A. Mahboob (ed.).
 NNEST Lens: Nonnative English Speakers in TESOL (pp. 305-324).
 NewcastleuponTyne: UK: Cambridge Scholars Publishing.

 Liu, Dilin.
 (2008).
-"Lexis, grammar, context, and the use of corpora: An integrated approach."
+Lexis, grammar, context, and the use of corpora: An integrated approach.
 In Y. Leung & H. Chan (eds.)
 Selected papers from the seventeenth international symposium on English teaching (pp. 46-56).
-Taipei, Taiwan: Crane Publishers.
+Taipei, Taiwan: ETA of Taiwan and Crane Publishing.

 Liu, Dilin and Master, Peter.
 (2003).
-"Critical and innovative approaches to grammar teaching" in D. Liu and P. Master (eds.)
+Critical and innovative approaches to grammar teaching.
+In D. Liu and P. Master (eds.)
 Grammar teaching in teacher education (pp. 1-8).
 Alexandria, VA: TESOL.
 Inc.

 Liu, Dilin.
 (2001).
-"From Rosalynde to As You Like It: Shakespeare's Celebration of Blood Order."R. F. Willson (Series Ed.) and P. Rollins and A. Smith (Vol. Eds.).
+From Rosalynde to As You Like It: Shakespeare's Celebration of Blood Order.
+In R. F. Willson (Series Ed.) and P. Rollins and A. Smith (Vol. Eds.).
 Studies in Shakespeare: Vol. 12.
 Shakespeare's theory of blood, character, and class: A festschrift in honor of David Shelley Berkeley. (pp. 61-76).
 New York: Peter Lang.

 Liu, Dilin.
-(1999)."Training non-native speaker TESOL students: The challenges for TESOL teacher education in the West."
+(1999).
+Training non-native speaker TESOL students: The challenges for TESOL teacher education in the West.
 In G. Braine (Ed.).
 Non-native educators in English language teaching (pp. 197-210).
 Mahwah, New Jersey: Lawrence Erlbaun.

 Liu, Dilin and Lin, Canchu.
 (1999).
-"The pride of zuguo: China's perennial appeal to the overseas Chinese and an emergent civic discourse in a global community."
-R. Kluver and J. Powers (Eds.).
+The pride of zuguo: China's perennial appeal to the overseas Chinese and an emergent civic discourse in a global community.
+In R. Kluver and J. Powers (Eds.).
 Civic discourse, Civic Society, and Chinese Communities (pp. 209-220).
 Stamford, CT: Ablex Publishing Co.

 Liu, Dilin.
 (1993, October).
-"On Sexism in the Chinese Language."Shijia ribao zoukan [World Journal Weekly], (p.
+On Sexism in the Chinese Language.
+Shijie ribao zoukan [World Journal Weekly], (p.
 S2).
 (In Chinese).